Srsi3/VideoToRig/README.md

 * Remote / URL video inputs
 * Attempt to make it work with non rigify rigs

-Contributions & bug reports are welcome!
-Please open an issue or pull request.

 ## Credits

 * **OpenMMLab** - MMPose